 Coping and support

-When living with an eating disorder you may face an especially difficult struggle to cope, since food is essential to survival.
-There's no avoiding it — you have to deal with food on a daily basis.
-Having an eating disorder and being overweight is a double whammy.
+Living with an eating disorder is especially difficult because you have to deal with food on a daily basis.
 Here are some tips to help you cope:

 Terms and conditions of use